About arc42

 Conventions

-• JSON as the default payload format.
+• JSON is the default payload format.

 8.3.
-Authentication and authorization
+Authentication

 Scope